SLKone/SLKone.github.io/_services/strategy.md

 layout: service
 order: 6
 title: "Strategy Operationalization"
-description: "SLKone turns strategy into the decisions and operating steps that move EBITDA, market share, and revenue, with the same people start to finish."
+description: "SLKone turns strategy into the decisions, metrics, and operating steps that move EBITDA, market share, and revenue."
 subtitle: "We help business leaders make tough decisions on which customers, products, services, and/or markets they should compete in to maximize their stated financial goals."
 blurb-intro: "Turn strategic plans into the decisions and operating steps that move your business metrics."
 intro: "Strategy only matters once it changes what the business does.
-At SLKone, we help leaders make the hard choices about where to compete and how to win, then build the operating plan that turns those choices into results.
-We bring the experience and the capacity to do the work alongside you, and we leave that capability behind."
+At SLKone, we help leaders make the hard choices about where to compete and how to win, then build the operating plan, metrics, and cadence that turn those choices into results."
-approach: "We work across three areas: Performance Management, Strategic Planning and Execution, and Risk Mitigation.
+approach: "We work across performance management, strategic planning and execution, and risk mitigation.
 We start from the decisions that matter, set the metrics that show whether the plan is working, and stay close as it is put into practice.
-Where it helps, analytics speeds KPI tracking and scenario analysis so leaders can weigh options faster."
+Scenario models and KPI tracking can help leaders weigh options faster, but the value comes from choosing and executing."
+proof_cases:
+  - Regional-Performance-Dashboard-for-a-1.2B-Oil-Field-Services-Organization
+  - Establishing-a-Longe-Range-Planning-Process-for-800M-Division-of-24B-Global-Building-Automation-Conglomerate
 impact_title: "Our Impact"
 impact_intro: "Implementing effective strategies can lead to meaningful, measurable outcomes, including:"
 impact: